SEN & Local Offer

-The school SENCO, Miss Pettitt ,is responsible for:
+The school SENCO, Mrs Blakemore, is responsible for:

 What should I do if I have concerns about my child?

-If you are concerned that your child has SEND, in the first instance you should speak to your child’s class teacher, who will then follow up your concerns.
+If you are concerned that your child has SEND, in the first instance you should speak to your child’s class teacher, who will then follow up your concerns with support from the SENCO.
 It is best to make an appointment to see them before or after school.
 Within each school we take your concerns very seriously, as you know your child best.

-If you are not happy that your concerns are being managed, you should speak to the SENCO or Federation Executive Headteacher.
+If you are not happy that your concerns are being managed, you should speak to the SENCO or Head of School.

-If you are still not happy, you can speak to the school SEND Governor.
+If you are still not happy, you can speak to the Executive Headteacher school SEND Governor.

 How will the school respond to my concern or let me know if they have concerns about my child’s progress?